Note

 I have based my CI setup on the CMake multi-platform starter workflow.
 I have also added caching for the build

-directory, as we’re building SFML from source, which normally takes ages.
+directory, since building SFML from source normally takes a long time.
 I also removed the BUILD_SHARED_LIBS

-option, compile flags and other stuff that I’d typically set in the CMakeLists.txt
+option, compile flags, and other settings that I typically set in the CMakeLists.txt

-file (refer to Final Thoughts for a working example).
+file (see Final Thoughts for a working example).

 .